Overview of Virginia Mortgages

 Virginia, the oldest of the original 13 colonies, is steeped in American history.
 Its capital, Richmond, is one of the oldest cities in the nation, and it’s famous for its urban rapids, breweries and delectable food.
 If you are looking to settle down here, know that homes are on the expensive side.
 The statewide median home value is about $50,000 above the national mark.

 The conforming loan limits across Virginia's counties range widely from the standard $726,200 up to $1,089,300.
 FHA loan limits work similarly, ranging from $472,030 to $1,089,300.
 This is a reflection of the high costs of homes in many parts of the state.

 |County||Conforming Limit||FHA Limit|

-Anyone buying property in Virginia should be aware that they will likely get what is known as a “deed of trust,” not a mortgage.
+If you’re buying property in Virginia you should be aware you will likely get what is known as a deed of trust, not a mortgage.
 This is important to note because if you were to miss mortgage payments in the future, your lender does not need to get a court order to foreclose on your home.
 Deeds of trust contain “power of sale” clauses which allow lenders to hire a third party to auction the home they want to foreclose, skipping the hassle of going to court entirely.

 30-Year Fixed Mortgage Rates in Virginia

 A 30-year fixed-rate mortgage is a solid home loan option, particularly for buyers who intend to stay in their property long term.
 A fixed-rate mortgage, as its name indicates, is accompanied by an interest rate that remains the same for the duration of the loan.
 This is the most common home loan among buyers, as it offers a long time to pay off the loan (30 years) and the monthly payments do not change (unless the buyer decides to refinance).
 You can also choose a fixed-rate mortgage with a 15-year term and pay off your loan in half the time, but your monthly payments will be higher.